hazae41/network-contracts/README.md

 1) can be proven with zero-knowledge
 2) is optimized for both EVM and for end-user devices (e.g. node, browser)
-3) emits tokens at a constant rate (even if the hashrate grows)
+3) emits tokens at a constant rate (even if the hashrate grows unexpectedly)

 ### Zero-Knowledge Proof